kmushegi/Weekender/README.md

 This application was created as part of the Mobile Computing class, taught by Professor Eric Chown at Bowdoin College during the Spring 2016 semester.

-Development is paused due to RoboCup 2016.
-Needs minor graphics clean up.
-If you would be interested in replacing the existing graphics (obtained through the internet) with your own please email me at kmushegi [at] bowdoin [dot] edu.

 #How To#
 In order to start up the  heroku server to enable Spotify streaming input the following command into the terminal inside SpotifyTokenSwap directory.
 > heroku ps:scale web=1

+#To-Do#
+ Needs minor graphics clean up.
+If you would be interested in replacing the existing graphics (obtained through the internet) with your own please email me at kmushegi [at] bowdoin [dot] edu.